bday-boy/jisho-grabber-firefox/README.md

 ## What it does

-- Adds two context menu (left-click menu) items: one for searching highlighted text on Jisho.org, and another for selecting a definition of a word on Jisho.org and adding it to a JSON.
+- Adds two context menu (right-click menu) items: one for searching highlighted text on Jisho.org, and another for selecting a definition of a word on Jisho.org and adding it to a JSON.
 - Upon click, it opens a new webpage on jisho.org searching the highlighted text.